One Health, Global Communicable Diseases: an African exposure

 - Apply online

-- Below is the schedule of payments you need to follow after you’ve secured your spot with your initial $250 fee:
+- Below is the schedule of payments** to be followed after you secured your spot with your initial $250 fee:

-**Failure to make your first payment by the September 6 deadline will forfeit your paid administrative fees, and your spot will go to another student
+**If you fail to make your first payment by the October 1st deadline, you will forfeit your paid administrative fees.

-For information about Study Abroad scholarships, please contact the Office of Study Abroad (SASC 230) at 305.348.1913 or firstname.lastname@example.org.
+For information about Study Abroad scholarships, please contact the Office of Study Abroad (PC 113) at 305.348.1913 or firstname.lastname@example.org.

 For other questions, please contact Luli Szeinblum at 305.348.1620 or email@example.com.